cpakennedy/cpakennedy.github.io/teaching.md

 ---

 <div style='text-align: justify; width: 115%;'>
-I have taught lower-year courses in calculus (differential, integral and multivariate), real analysis and linear algebra as well as higher-level courses in partial differential equations and stochastic processes.
+I have taught larger survey courses in calculus (differential, integral and multivariate), real analysis and linear algebra as well as smaller, more specialised courses in partial differential equations and stochastic processes.
 </div>

 Queen's University